-An MoU will usually display the intent to enter into a legally binding contract sometime in the future.
-The document will contain the main aspects of the potential future agreement.
+An MoU typically demonstrates the intent to enter into a legally binding contract in the future.
+The document will contain the principal aspects of the potential agreement, serving as a written record for both parties’ expectations.

 What Is A Contract?